Engine misfire issues, will always cause your engine performance to suffer. Because, they affect fuel economy, emissions and idle quality.

 During a misfire, the engine will begin to shake.
 Engine misfires, don’t always happen consistently.
 So, the vibration may come and go, under different driving conditions.

-If your car has poor acceleration, as well as consuming more fuel than usual, check for any engine codes.
-That warning light on your dash, is the vehicle’s computer.
+If your vehicle has poor acceleration, as well as using more fuel than usual, check for any (TDC)’s.
+The (CEL) on your dash, is the vehicle’s computer.
 It will let you know, that it is seeing something wrong.

 Engine Misfire Issues, Diagnosis ?